Visiting Research Fellowships

 In reviewing applications, priority is given to: (a) projects that will be facilitated by research specifically at Princeton; (b) first-time applicants; (c) early career applicants, especially those who have not previously worked in the United States; (d) applicants who are on regular, paid leave from their home institution; (e) applicants working in a Hellenic Studies field, i.e., Classical Studies, Late Antique Studies, Byzantine Studies, or Modern Greek Studies.

-DEADLINE: All materials submitted by applicants must be received by Monday, February 3, 2014, Eastern Standard Time.
-Fellowship awards will be announced in late March, 2014.
+DEADLINE: All materials submitted by applicants must be received by 11:59 pm EST on Monday, January 19, 2015.
+Fellowship awards will be announced mid March, 2015.

 All non-U.S. citizens and non-U.S. permanent residents must ensure that they will be able to enter or remain in the U.S. and accept the fellowship.